a close up of a computer screen with a triangle pattern

 6 Main Benefits of Hiring International Remote Workers

-1. More talent to pick from
+1. You’ll have more talent to pick from

 3. You’ll always be on time

-4. You’ll pay lower salaries
+4. You can pay lower salaries

 5. Diverse work culture and new perspectives

 This variety of influences can help you create an enriched environment where ideas are exchanged more openly and collaboratively.
-Additionally, since remote foreign employees don't need to relocate for their job, they often come with higher levels of expertise in their field than local hires would typically possess.

-6. Language
+6. Language skills

 Woman working remotely from her laptop and tablet